visual-learning/object-localization/README.md

 #### Q2.4 In ``task_2.py``, there are places for you perform visualization (search for TODO).
 You need to perform the appropriate visualizations mentioned here:
 - Plot the average loss every 500 iterations (feel free to use the AverageMeter class from `task_1.py`) using wandb.
 - Use wandb to plot mAP on the *test* set every epoch.
-- Plot the class-wise APs at every epoch.
+- Plot the class-wise APs at every epoch for at least 5 classes.
 - Plot bounding boxes on 10 random images at the end of the first epoch, and at the end of the last epoch.
 (You can visualize for more images, and choose whichever ones you feel represent the learning of the network the best.
 It's also interesting to see the kind of mistakes the network makes as it is learning, and also after it has learned a little bit!)

 #### Q2.5 Train the model using the hyperparameters provided for 5-6 epochs.